FV Biberach: Fußball-Verein Biberach

 TG and Wacker merged on 1 July 1970 to form FV and the new club enjoyed its most successful years through the 1970s finishing in 3rd place in their first Amateurliga campaign.
-That good form quickly evaporated, but the club recovered itself to post a string of top three finishes from 1975–78, including second place results in 1976 and 1978 that brought a place in the opening round of the national amateur championship.
+That good form quickly evaporated, but the club recovered itself to post a string of top three finishes from 1975 to 1978, including second-place results in 1976 and 1978 that brought a place in the opening round of the national amateur championship.
 Both of these appearances ended in early departures.

-Through most of the 1980s, FV was part of the Amateuroberliga Baden-Württemberg (III) until slipping to play in the Verbandsliga Württemberg (IV) after a 16th place finish in 1986.
+Through most of the 1980s, FV was part of the Amateuroberliga Baden-Württemberg (III) until slipping to play in the Verbandsliga Württemberg (IV) after a 16th-place finish in 1986.
 They maintained their place as a fourth tier club in the Oberliga Baden-Württemberg (IV) following league in the reorganization in 1994 by way of a Verbandsliga title that year.
 However, they struggled in Oberliga competition and were sent down after finishing 13th in 1999–2000.
 The club made its only appearance in play for the DFB-Pokal (German Cup) in 1980 where they went out 2:1 to Borussia Mönchengladbach.
 Today FV competes in the Landesliga Württemberg (VII).

 The club became insolvent during the 2002–03 Verbandsliga season, having to withdraw on 17 March 2003, with all its results expunged.
 After spending some time in the Landesliga Württemberg 4 and the Bezirkliga, the club made a brief return to the Verbandsliga in 2008–09 but was immediately relegated again.

 A second club with the same name, FV Biberach, exists, predating this one by 35 years.
 The other FV Biberach plays in the South Baden region, at Kreisliga level, and is based at Biberach, Baden.